BigDogEnergy/BigDogEnergy/readme.md

 # Chris Gomez

-Let's get the important thing out the way first.
+## Let's get the important thing out the way first.
 This is Beau:
 ![Beau](https://bigdogenergy.github.io/img/BeauLake.jpg)
+He has two assistants (my cats).
+Ask me for photos of them!

 ## Things Beau would be proud of me for: